-Those who choose to walk by the Spirit of God learn to crucify the flesh with the passions and the lusts thereof being led by the Spirit of God to manifest all the fruit:
+Those who walk by the Spirit of God learn to crucify the flesh with its passions and lusts so the Spirit can then lead us into bearing all the fruit:

 Galatians 5:16-25 But I say, Walk by the Spirit, and ye shall not fulfil the lust of the flesh.
 (17) For the flesh lusteth against the Spirit, and the Spirit against the flesh; for these are contrary the one to the other; that ye may not do the things that ye would.
 (18) But if ye are led by the Spirit, ye are not under the law.
 (19) Now the works of the flesh are manifest, which are these: fornication, uncleanness, lasciviousness, (20) idolatry, sorcery, enmities, strife, jealousies, wraths, factions, divisions, parties, (21) envyings, drunkenness, revellings, and such like; of which I forewarn you, even as I did forewarn you, that they who practise such things shall not inherit the kingdom of God.
 (22) But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, (23) meekness, self-control; against such there is no law.
 (24) And they that are of Christ Jesus have crucified the flesh with the passions and the lusts thereof.
 (25) If we live by the Spirit, by the Spirit let us also walk.

-The false teachers with their lies strip a believer from understanding the need to produce the fruit of the Spirit, but those who hold fast to our Father’s Word are abiding in Jesus, learning to do the will of our Father who is in heaven producing the good fruit which keeps them from being cut off of Jesus:
+The false teachers with their lies strip a believer from understanding the need to produce the fruit of the Spirit.
+But those who hold fast to our Father’s Word are abiding in Jesus learning to do the will of our Father.
+This is producing the good fruit which keeps them from being cut off of Jesus: